-If you are a partner in the MANNA network, you are a part of the nations largest hunger relief charity – Feeding America.
-Because of partners like you, the Feeding America network is able to provide over 3 billion pounds of food across the nation.
+If you are a partner in the MANNA network, you are a part of the nation’s largest hunger relief charity – Feeding America.
+Because of partners like you, the Feeding America network is able to provide meals to more than 40 million Americans each year.
 Thanks for your part!

 Sometimes folks get confused as to what is a food bank, what is a food pantry and what other programs are provided by MANNA.
 You can read about the organization by clicking here or just check out our graphic below.

 MANNA and most other food banks do not directly serve needy families; we rely on pantries and feeding programs to directly distribute the food.
 MANNA is like the “hunter and gatherer” for the network.
 Our partner agencies are responsible for getting the food to the families that need it.

 The MANNA network is fully committed to seeing that the food and financial donations given to us are responsibly and fairly distributed through our partners throughout Western North Carolina.

 MANNA Partner Agency Logo

 Show your pride in being a part of the 14+ million pounds of food distributed last year in the MANNA network!
 Click on the links below to find your full color or black and white Partner Agency logo.

 The country’s most comprehensive report on the state of food insecurity in America is soon to be released.
 See previous year’s data by clicking here.

 In our efforts to utilize every resource available to help families get the food they need, MANNA has opened a food helpline.
 Our helpline is open M-F from 9-4 and aims to help folks in Western North Carolina determine if they are eligible for the food stamp program and to assist them with an application or re-certification if they qualify.
 We can also direct them to their local MANNA partner pantries and meal providers.
 You can access our agency network information through our Food Finder.

 Be Sure to List Your Pantry or Feeding Program with 2-1-1